-- Budget Hotel Prices: Most budget hotels range from $50-80 for a double room with breakfast and a private bathroom.
+Budget hotel prices – Most budget hotels range from $50-80 for a double room with breakfast and a private bathroom.

-- Transportation Costs: The tram is the best way to get around the city besides walking.
+Transportation costs – The tram is the best way to get around the city besides walking.
 You can purchase tickets on the tram or at the stations.
 A one-day Cologne pass gives you free transportation and costs $12 USD.
 It also gives you discounts on certain attractions and restaurants.

 Money Saving Tips

-Top Things to Do
+Top Things to See and Do

 Visit the Kolner Dom – This beautiful church is one of the largest and most famous Gothic cathedrals in the country.
 It’s pretty damn impressive.
 The view from the top of the south tower is breathtaking but you have to walk up 509 stairs to see it.
 Entry into the cathedral is free but the south tower will cost $3.25 USD.

-- Walk around – Spend time walking Cologne’s neighborhoods.
+Walk around – Spend time walking Cologne’s neighborhoods.
 Agnesviertel is a bohemian area filled with shops, art galleries, bookstores, and pubs.
 Alte Feuerwache has a great flea market during the summer.
 The riverside has some modern buildings and of course there is always the historic center to explore.

-- Visit the church of St. Kunibert – Cologne has some gorgeous churches to visit.
+Visit the church of St. Kunibert – Cologne has some gorgeous churches to visit.
 Besides Kolner Dam, St. Kunibert is one of the best.
 Its beautiful stained-glass windows are intricate and detailed.
 I could spend hours looking at them.

 Visit Grüngürtel – Located in the heart of the city, Grüngürtel is a great place to spend the day having a picnic, soaking in the sun, and watching people.
 Not interested in that?
 Well, there is also a beer garden, and that’s something you can never go wrong with.

 Visit the Wallraf-Richartz museum – This museum will give you a detailed history of the area and insight as to how people lived during the middle ages.
 Admission is $16 USD.

 Celebrate the Winter “Karneval” – The biggest festival Cologne is the winter Karneval.
 It occurs every February and, on opening day, crowds line the streets and watch a huge parade.
 This is followed by lots of eating, drinking, and merrymaking.

-- Visit the Cologne Synagogue – The synagogue is notable for its architecture; it looks like it comes right out of Gotham City.
+Visit the Cologne Synagogue – The synagogue is notable for its architecture; it looks like it comes right out of Gotham City.
 The Torah within the synagogue was rescued by a Catholic priest from another synagogue as it was being burned during Nazi rule.
 In August 2005, Pope Benedict XVI visited this place of worship.

-- Take a famed river cruise – Cruises up and down the Rhine river are very popular.
+Take a famed river cruise – Cruises up and down the Rhine river are very popular.
 You can take one around the city or join a multi-day trip all the way down the Rhine through other parts of Germany.
 You pass through many good towns and mountains.
 It’s very scenic but more geared towards older travelers, families, and couples.
 The cruises also tend to be pretty expensive.

 See the Museum Ludwig – This is one art museum that stands out from the rest—a unique attraction, recommended by nearly everyone.
 There is an excellent exhibit on German expressionism, but the main draw is the variety of postmodern art.
 There is essentially work from all major genres of the 20th century.
 It is exciting to see so many originals from artists you’ve heard of.

 Visit the Schokoladen Museum – It the name doesn’t ring a bell, you should sound it out-loud.
 This place is dedicated to the history and production of chocolate.
 You’ll learn about everything from the Aztecs’s production of it to modern day cocoa growing.
 The end of the tour features a chocolate fountain for sampling and a fully-stocked shop.